Sabnaj-42/2nd-brain/DB2/README.md

 ## DB2 automated failover (using Governor mechanism)
 - Automated failover is only supported between the primary and principal standby, so a single etcd endpoint must be shared between the two deployments

+## To set up HADR, follow these steps:
+Procedure:
+1. Set up HADR by using the setup_config_hadr script on the primary database pod.
+2. Copy the database backup image and keystore file in the backup storage area (/mnt/backup/) from the primary database to the standby database or databases by using rsync. <br>
+**Note:** If the backup volume is shared between the primary and standby databases, you can skip this step.
+3. Set up HADR by using the setup_config_hadr script on each standby database pod.